 There is a time and a place to utilize plastic to your benefit.
 I use credit cards to travel hack, but only because I can for sure pay off the balance each month.
 If you are using plastic because you don’t have money in the bank, then you are seriously jeopardizing your financial future.
 Get help with why you are spending when you don’t have the cash to pay for something.
 Then begin making debt repayment a priority.
 Find ways to earn extra income and reduce expenses.
 The faster you can pay off your debt, the better.

 Save and Invest

 Once you’ve gotten your spending plan in place and if necessary paying down any debt, it’s time to get serious and come up with a savings plan for yourself.
 I always recommend an emergency fund first (the amount varies based on an individual’s situation), then various necessary short term savings buckets (like saving for a car, house, vacation), and of course, retirement.
-Investing is another blog post entirely, and can sometimes be overwhelming, so start small, and use online tools like Stocks in Value to help with investing.
+Investing is another blog post entirely, and can sometimes be overwhelming, so start small.

 Do you have all these tools in place currently?